Magda Langhans: German Federal Republic

 In May 1949 three of the four occupation zones into which Germany had been divided at the end of the war were merged and relaunched as the German Federal Republic (West Germany).
 As part of the process the regional legislatures of the nine states comprising the new country were invited to endorse the Basic Law for the Federal Republic of Germany.
 All except one of the states provided unqualified backing (and conditional backing from the dissenting state, Bavaria, became implicitly unconditional through the actions of the other states).
 In Hamburg, however, Magda Langhans and the rest of the Communist group in the assembly voted against the basic law in order to avoid the risk of driving a greater wedge than already existed between West Germany and the fourth occupation zone, the Soviet occupation zone, which was itself reinvented later the same year as a separate Soviet sponsored German dictatorship, the German Democratic Republic (East Germany).

 In addition Langhans involved herself in the Women's International League for Peace and Freedom, serving as the first chair of the organisation's Hamburg branch committee.
 She was also regional chair for Hamburg of the Democratic Women's League of Germany.
-However, the East German authorities' savage suppression of the 1953 uprising let to an overall increase in east-west tensions during the 1950s and in 1957 the Democratic Women's League was banned in West Germany.
+However, the East German authorities' savage suppression of the 1953 uprising led to an overall increase in east-west tensions during the 1950s and in 1957 the Democratic Women's League was banned in West Germany.
 By this time the league - even its West German branch set up only in 1950 - was seen as an agency of East Germany.

 Wider Cold War tensions were also on display in August 1956 when the Federal Constitutional Court, after deliberating for five years, reluctantly endorsed the right of the political establishment to ban the Communist Party in West Germany.
 Langhans continued to work for the party, now illegally, in Bremen and Württemberg.
-Following a slight easing of political tensions between the two Germanys, in 1968 the West German authorities grudgingly permitted the emergence of a new incarnation of the Communist Party, officially called the German Communist Party ("Deutsche Kommunistische Partei" / DKP).
+Following a slight easing of political tensions between the two Germanys, in 1968 the West German authorities grudgingly permitted the emergence of a new incarnation of the Communist Party, officially called the German Communist Party (Deutsche Kommunistische Partei / DKP).
 Magda Langhans was a founder member in Hamburg, becoming a member of the regional leadership team (Bezirksleitung).

 On 27 June 1978 Heinrich Langhans died, leaving Magda Lanhans a widow for her final years.
 She herself died in Hamburg on 17 January 1987.